pdechaine12/O365-EDU-AspNetMVC-Samples/README.md

 This is the WebJob used to sync user data.
 In the **Functions.SyncUsersAsync** method, **UserSyncService** from EDUGraphAPI.Common project is used.

 The project was created to demonstrate differential query.
-Please check [Different query](#differential-query) section for more details.
+Please check [Differential query](#differential-query) section for more details.

 **EDUGraphAPI.Common**